RobertL31/fuddly/docs/source/tutorial.rst

         print(root_node.to_bytes())

-If we put all things together, we can write our *separator* disruptor like this (which is a simpler version of the generic disruptor :class:`fuddly.framework.generic_data_makers.d_fuzz_separator_nodes`):
+If we put all things together, we can write our *separator* operator like this (which is a simpler version of the generic operator :class:`fuddly.framework.generic_data_makers.d_fuzz_separator_nodes`):

 .. code-block:: python
    :linenos:

-   @disruptor(tactics, dtype="tSEP", weight=1)
+   @operator(tactics, dtype="tSEP", weight=1)
-   class disruptor_name(StatefulDisruptor):
+   class operator_name(StatefulOperator):

        def set_seed(self, prev_data):
            prev_data.content.get_value()